-Unlike some places that offer just food, Shilin has a fun, carnival-like atmosphere with arguably the best mix of food, games, and shopping stalls of any night market.
+Unlike many night markets that offer just food, Shilin has a fun, carnival-like atmosphere with arguably the best mix of food, games, and shopping stalls of any night market in Taiwan.

-If you had time to visit just one night market in Taipei, then Shilin should probably be it.
+If you have time to visit just one night market in Taipei, then it should probably be Shilin Night Market.
 It’ll give you the most well-rounded experience.

-It’s made with pork blood and sticky rice – which is steamed or fried – before being covered in a sweet soy sauce and dredged in peanut flour and coriander.
+It’s made with pork blood and sticky rice that’s either steamed or fried before being covered in a sweet soy sauce and dredged in peanut flour and coriander.